OICR/softeng-blog/writing_guide.md

 - Beware of the ***curse of knowledge***:

     > <br />
-    > The curse of knowledge is a cognitive bias that occurs when an individual, who is communicating with other individuals, assumes that the other individuals have the background knowledge to understand.
-This bias is also called by some authors the curse of expertise.
+    > A bias that occurs when an individual, who is communicating with other individuals, assumes that the other individuals have the background knowledge to understand.
     >
     > <br />

 <br />

 - You are the expert in your domain/topic.
 Wherever possible, simplify your language and provide background for your reader (in-text or hyperlinked).